 The Institute offers

-five courses via correspondence, four of them in online versions.
+distance-learning courses via the Internet and regular mail.
 Our three-course series in Principles of Political Economy includes Understanding Economics, Applied Economics: Globalization and Trade and Economic Science.
 These courses may be taken separately, but together they provide a comprehensive overview of basic economic theory and issues.
 The Principles of Political Economy series is recommended for college credit.
 For more information, Click here.

 Statement of purpose

 In accordance with the philosophy of Henry George, the Henry George Institute